Brett Mullins: Canberra Raiders

 Brett Mullins made his first grade début for Canberra from the substitution bench in a 48–0 rout of the South Sydney Rabbitohs in 1990.
 He was recruited by Canberra from the Young Cherrypickers where he played as a junior.
 Mullins played on the wing, in the centres and also filled in at fullback during 1991, but an injury suffered in the Minor Preliminary Semi-final against Western Suburbs saw him miss a place in the Raiders Grand Final side that went down 12-19 to the Penrith Panthers.

 Mullins continued playing in the three-quarters before securing the Raiders fullback spot following the retirement of Gary Belcher at the end of the 1993.
-During the 1994 NSWRL season, Mullins overcame several niggling injuries to play in the Raiders 36–12 victory over Canterbury-Bankstown.
+During the 1994 NSWRL season, Mullins overcame several niggling injuries to play in the Raiders 36–12 Grand Final victory over Canterbury-Bankstown.

 That season he finished with a total of 22 tries, which included back to back games against the Illawarra Steelers, and the Newcastle Knights where he scored four tries in each game.
 His end of season total of 22 tries equalled Noa Nadruku's club record and created the record for a fullback in the New South Wales Rugby League premiership (since equalled by Manly-Warringah fullback Brett Stewart in 2008).

 During the Super League war which began in early 1995, Mullins remained loyal to the Super League aligned Raiders.
 Although he had risen to be the game's #1 fullback in 1994, between 1995 and 2000 he would alternate playing at fullback, centre or wing for Canberra.

 Tall (6'3" or 190 cm) with a long stride, Mullins was known for his pace, though he would later state that "I wasn't really that quick.
 Over 40 metres or 50 metres I guess I was, but I wasn't over 100.
 I think I used to drink and smoke too much.
 There's no doubting I had a good time."

 In 2000, in his final year with the club, Mullins emulated his father by surpassing the 100 try scoring mark in first grade rugby league.
-After his on-field altercation with his teammate Mark McLinden against Parramatta, where he abused and pushed his team-mate, Mullins was dropped from the squad by team coach and former teammate Mal Meninga, and fined $25,000 dollars.
+After his on-field altercation with his teammate Mark McLinden against Parramatta, where he abused and pushed his team-mate, Mullins was dropped from the squad by team coach and former teammate Mal Meninga, and fined $25,000.